Bak3rLi/www.linguyen.com/index.md

 I am currently a Research Fellow at the [Australian National University](http://slll.cass.anu.edu.au/), a Research Associate at the [University of Cambridge](https://www.cst.cam.ac.uk/) and a Linguistics Consultant at the [Vietnamese Lexicography Centre](http://www.vietlex.com/).
 My main project at the moment is the ARDC-funded project [Language Data Commons of Australia (LDaCA)](https://ardc.edu.au/news/a-national-language-data-commons-for-australia/), which builds digital infrastruture for language collections in Australia, with my focus specifically on immigrant communities.

 I am particularly interested in projects on language contact, language evolution, heritage speakers, linguistically and socially informed NLP, responsible research methods, and innovative technologies that can accommodate multilingual speakers.
+Together with some colleagues in Cambridge, I occasionally provide consultancy services to organisations and companies in the area of Linguistics and Language Technology, so feel free to get in touch.